 On February 5, 2007, the Company entered into a two-year agreement pursuant to which the Company engaged Chem-Master to synthesize a compound designated as LB-100, and any other compound synthesized by Chem-Master pursuant to the Company's request, which have potential use in treating a disease, including, without limitation, cancers such as glioblastomas.
 Pursuant to the Chem-Master Agreement, the Company agreed to reimburse Chem-Master for the cost of materials, labor, and expenses for other items used in the synthesis process, and also agreed to grant Chem-Master a five-year option to purchase shares of the Company's common stock.
 The Company has the right to terminate the Chem-Master Agreement at any time during its term upon sixty days prior written notice.
 On January 29, 2008, the Chem-Master Agreement was amended to extend its term to February 15, 2014, and to expressly provide for the design and synthesis of a new series of compounds designated as LB-300.

-In addition to the above described Chem-Master Agreement, the Company from time-to-time also enters into other agreements with Chem-Master for other services.
-During the years ended December 31, 2011 and 2010, the Company paid Chem-Master \$30,325 and \$59,000, respectively, for the costs of materials, labor and expenses related to such agreements.
+The Company also periodically enters into other agreements with Chem-Master for other services.
+During the years ended December 31, 2012 and 2011, the Company incurred expenses of \$24,500 and \$30,325, respectively, for the costs of materials, labor and expenses related to its agreements with Chem-Master.